microsoftgraph/microsoft-graph-docs-contrib/concepts/applications-how-to-add-certificate.md

 To complete this tutorial, you need the following resources and privileges:

 - An active Microsoft Entra tenant.
 - An API client such as [Graph Explorer](https://aka.ms/ge).
 Sign in as a user who is allowed to create and manage applications in the tenant.
-The *Application Administrator* role is the least privileged role that can perform this operation.
+The *Application Developer* (of an app they own) and *Application Administrator* role are the least privileged roles that can perform this operation.
 - A signed certificate to use to authenticate the app.
 This article uses a self-signed certificate for demonstration purposes.
 To generate one, see [Create a self-signed public certificate to authenticate your application](/azure/active-directory/develop/howto-create-self-signed-certificate).

 > [!CAUTION]